-(d) In conducting the Program, the Department of Commerce and Economic Opportunity shall partner with appropriate transit agencies, employers, community organizations, local governments, and other transportation services to increase the number of employment, healthcare, civic, education, or recreation locations reachable, in coordination with public transit, with the addition of Electric Vehicle Access for All Program initiatives and investments.
-The Department of Commerce and Economic Opportunity shall additionally partner with local governments engaging in Community Energy, Climate, and Job Planning, as described in the Community Energy, Climate, and Jobs Planning Act, to implement programs efficiently with needs identified in Community Energy, Climate, and Jobs Plans.

-(e) Projects, programs, or other initiatives funded through this Program must participate in time-of-use rates, hourly pricing electric rates, charging plans or rates that encourage off-peak charging, optimized charging programs, demand response, or similar programs as part of a beneficial electrification program, as provided under Section 16-107.8 of

-- 1 the Public Utilities Act, to the extent practicable, to - 2 minimize the impact to the electric grid of new electric - 3 vehicle charging infrastructure and to use electricity at times - 4 when renewable energy generation is highest. - 5 (f) The Department of Commerce and Economic Opportunity - 6 shall design the Program within the budget described under - 7 Section 16-107.8 of the Public Utilities Act and invoice the - 8 electric utilities specified in Section 16-107.8 of the Public - 9 Utilities Act for the costs incurred in the execution of the - 10 Program. - 11 (g) The Department of Commerce and Economic Opportunity - shall report to the Governor and the General Assembly regarding - the effectiveness of the Program no later than July 1, 2022. - 14 (20 ILCS 627/35 new) - 15 Sec.
+- 1 recreation locations reachable, in coordination with public - 2 transit, with the addition of Electric Vehicle Access for All - 3 Program initiatives and investments.
+The Department of - 4 Commerce and Economic Opportunity shall additionally partner - 5 with local governments engaging in Community Energy, Climate, - 6 and Job Planning, as described in the Community Energy, - 7 Climate, and Jobs Planning Act, to implement programs - 8 efficiently with needs identified in Community Energy, - 9 Climate, and Jobs Plans. - 10 (e) Projects, programs, or other initiatives funded - 11 through this Program must participate in time-of-use rates, - 12 hourly pricing electric rates, charging plans or rates that - 13 encourage off-peak charging, optimized charging programs, - demand response, or similar programs as part of a beneficial - electrification program, as provided under Section 16-107.8 of - 16 the Public Utilities Act, to the extent practicable, to - 17 minimize the impact to the electric grid of new electric - 18 vehicle charging infrastructure and to use electricity at - 19 times when renewable energy generation is highest. - 20 (f) The Department of Commerce and Economic Opportunity - 21 shall design the Program within the budget described under - 22 Section 16-107.8 of the Public Utilities Act and invoice the - 23 electric utilities specified in Section 16-107.8 of the Public - 24 Utilities Act for the costs incurred in the execution of the - 25 Program. - 26 (g) The Department of Commerce and Economic Opportunity

+- 1 shall report to the Governor and the General Assembly - 2 regarding the effectiveness of the Program no later than - 3 October 1, 2023. - 4 (20 ILCS 627/35 new) - 5 Sec.
 35. Administrative review.
-All final administrative - decisions, including, but not limited to, funding allocation - and rules issued by the Department under this Act are subject - 18 to judicial review under the Administrative Review Law.
-No - 19 action may be commenced under this Section prior to 60 days - after the complainant has given notice in writing of the action - 21 to the Department. - 22 (20 ILCS 627/40 new) - 23 Sec.
-40. Authorized expenditure of State-controlled funds - 24 to accelerate electric vehicle adoption.

-(a) Within 180 days after the effective date of this amendatory Act of the 101st General Assembly, the Environmental Protection Agency must initiate a comprehensive stakeholder process to solicit input on the development of an updated plan for expenditure of the remaining Volkswagen Settlement Environment Mitigation Fund and for the use of the \$70,000,000 funds from Article 8, Section 25 of Public Act 101-0029.
-At a minimum, the stakeholder process shall include representatives from community-based organizations in environmental justice communities, community-based organizations serving economically disadvantaged persons and families, and community-based organizations focused on transportation These stakeholders shall be equality and access. representative of the entire State and located throughout the State.
+All final administrative - 6 decisions, including, but not limited to, funding allocation - and rules issued by the Department under this Act are subject - 8 to judicial review under the Administrative Review Law.
+No - 9 action may be commenced under this Section prior to 60 days - 10 after the complainant has given notice in writing of the - 11 action to the Department. - 12 (20 ILCS 627/40 new) - Sec.
+40. Authorized expenditure of State-controlled funds - 14 to accelerate electric vehicle adoption. - 15 (a) Within 120 days after the effective date of this - 16 amendatory Act of the 102nd General Assembly, the - 17 Environmental Protection Agency must initiate a comprehensive - 18 stakeholder process to solicit input on the development of an - 19 updated plan for expenditure of the remaining Volkswagen - 20 Settlement Environment Mitigation Fund and for the use of the - \$70,000,000 funds from Article 8, Section 25 of Public Act - 22 101-29.
+At a minimum, the stakeholder process shall include - 23 representatives from community-based organizations in - 24 environmental justice communities, community-based organizations serving economically disadvantaged persons and families, and community-based organizations focused on transportation equality and access.
+These stakeholders shall be representative of the entire State and located throughout the State.
 The Environmental Protection Agency shall provide administrative support for the stakeholder process and all meetings shall be accessible with rotating locations, call-in options, and materials and agendas circulated well in advance, and there shall be opportunities for input outside of meetings from those with limited capacity and ability to attend via one-on-one meetings, surveys, and calls subject to compliance with the Open Meetings Act.
 The plan should prioritize the purchase of electric vehicles and equipment, including public transit, school buses, and other public fleet vehicles and spending should be prioritized toward economically disadvantaged communities and environmental justice communities.